Aditi0205/Movie-Recommendation-System/README.md

 Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.

-The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.
+The details of the movies are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.

-Check out the live demo: https://mrswsa.herokuapp.com/
+Check out the live demo: https://the-movie-buff.herokuapp.com/

-In case if you see application error click this link :  https://the-movie-buff.herokuapp.com/

-Don't worry if the movie that you are looking for is not auto-suggested.
-Just type the movie name and click on "enter".
-You will be good to go eventhough if you made some typo errors.

 ## How to run the project?